avatar-kaleb/kalebmckelvey-site/blog/book-notes-how-to-have-confidence-and-power-in-dealing-with-people.md

   /post-images/time-lapse-photography-of-people-walking-on-pedestrian-lane-842339.jpg
 date: '2020-02-04'
 title: 'Book Notes: How to Have Confidence and Power in Dealing with People'
-category: Journey to Achieve
+category: 'Book Notes, Journey to Achieve'
 tags:
-  - book
+  - confidence
-  - notes
+  - people skills
   - soft skills
 ---
 As the first month of the new year ends, I've made the decision to begin making my book notes public so others can potentially benefit from them if they so choose to.

 I picked up a new book recently, [How to Have Confidence and Power in Dealing with People](https://www.amazon.com/Have-Confidence-Power-Dealing-People/dp/0988727536), which is an interesting read when comparing and contrasting with the principles from the famous [How to Win Friends and Influence People](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034).
+It's a guide on how to better interact with others, which leads to success and happiness, since people are so important in our lives!

+I decided to start writing my book notes on the blog, so others can access them and to help motivate myself to take notes :D.

+***Most content in this blog post is from the book: How to Have Confidence and Power in Dealing with People, by Les Giblin.
+The below post is just notes I took from the book to help summarize it when I want to reference it later.
+The notes are not structured, not perfect in grammar, and of course contain a lot of content from the book.
+I've tried to put in quotation marks direct quotes, but just want to make it clear almost none of the following content is my own.
+If you enjoy the notes, purchase the book - I believe it's worth the time!***

+---

 ## The Book Structure